tsanikgr/whist/README.md

 ### Views
 ![Diagram 2 - Views](https://github.com/tsanikgr/whist/blob/master/uml/overview_views.png "Diagram 2 - Views")

+All UI elements derive from LibGDX's scene2d [`Actor`] class, a graph node that know how to draw itself on the screen.

+> _LibGDX's [scene2d](https://github.com/libgdx/libgdx/wiki/Scene2d) "is a 2D scene graph for building applications and UIs using a hierarchy of actors"_

-Views can be built synchronously or asynchronously. **A view is only built synchronously only when it is required immediately**.
+[`View`]s are composite actors (they extend [`Group`]).
+They can be built synchronously or asynchronously from [xml layout files] using [`StageBuilder`]. **A view is only built synchronously only when it is required immediately**.
 Otherwise, as with every other computationally expensive task, most of the work is performed on a background thread.
 Execution returns to the UI thread using the command software design pattern whenever required (e.g. for openGL texture binding calls).

-//TODO: work in progress...
+##### Screens

+[`Screen`]s are composite [`View`]s.
+They group UI elements expected to be shown together --- their names are self-explanatory: [`MenuScreen`] and [`GameScreen`].

+In addition:
+   - they are [`View`] factories: Given the view's .xml filenames, the instantiate the appropriate sub-classes of [`View`].
+   - they manage the lifecycle of all the [`View`]s they construct
+   - they are Facades to the [`IScreenController`]s.
+Most of the communication between views and presenters goes through them.

+In the UML class diagram, [`View`]s created and managed by the [`MenuScreen`] are shown in purple.
+Those managed by the [`GameScreen`] are shown in red.

 ### Models

-Models expose methods to update and querry their internal states, having no business logic (appart from some input validation when updating).
+Models expose methods to update and query their internal states, having no business logic (apart from some input validation when updating).
 They can be serialised to store them or transmit them through network calls.
 Most of them are placed in the [`models`] package.

 ## AI computer opponents